RoblesAarik/RoblesAarik.github.io/README.md

 ## Layout

 - First page loads two random recipes
-- If nav bar is clicked the page loads recipes by country
+- Theres a nav bar with different countries to choose from

-- In the search bar you can search for recipes by ingredient
+* a search bar and two random featured recipes
-- When one of the recipes is clicked a modal will appear with the ingredients and instructions for the dish
+* when nav is clicked or search bar is used new list or recipes appears

 ## MVP Deliverables